Laguna Beach

 1. Disneyland | Anaheim

-It’s still the happiest—though starting to feel like the most expensive—place on Earth.
-Say what you will about the House of Mouse; Disney is wondrous, immersive lands still provide a joyous escape for everyone from budding princesses to nostalgia buffs.
-Venture into the Temple of the Forbidden Eye with Indiana Jones, soar over London’s twinkling lights en route to Neverland, and speed through the galaxy aboard Space Mountain’s interstellar coaster.
+It’s still the happiest—though starting to feel like the most expensive—place on earth.
+Say what you will about the House of Mouse; Disney's wondrous, immersive lands still provide a joyous escape for everyone from budding princesses to nostalgia buffs.
+Venture into the Temple of the Forbidden Eye with Indiana Jones, soar over London’s twinkling lights en route to Neverland and speed through the galaxy aboard Space Mountain’s interstellar coaster.
+Just don't miss Star Wars: Rise of the Resistance for a thrilling battle against the First Order.

 2. Mission San Juan Capistrano | San Juan Capistrano